WordPress/gutenberg/docs/contributors/getting-started.md

 Once built, Gutenberg is ready to be used as a WordPress plugin!

-`npm run build` does a single build and exit of the project.
+`npm run build` creates a single build of the project once.
 While developing, you probably will want to use `npm run dev` to run continuous builds automatically as source files change.
-Using the dev build also includes additional warnings and errors to help troubleshoot while developing.
+The dev build also includes additional warnings and errors to help troubleshoot while developing.

 ## Local Environment

 If you are familiar with WordPress and already have an environment setup, use the above build as a standard WordPress plugin by putting the gutenberg directory in your wp-content/plugins/ directory.

-The rest of this section is if you do not have a local WordPress environment setup.
+If you do not have a local WordPress environment setup, follow the steps in the rest of this section to create one.

 ### Using wp-env to Install a Local Environment